Luke-Yong/H/README.md

 ### Project auto-detection (`read_problems`)

+`read_problems` uses a **two-tier approach**:

+1. **LSP-first**: Reads real-time diagnostics from the language server (already visible in the terminal's Problems tab).
+This returns instant, zero-latency results exactly matching what the user sees — no shell command needed.

-When the agent calls `read_problems`, the server auto-detects the project type and runs:
+2. **Fallback command**: If no LSP diagnostics are cached (e.g., the LSP hasn't started yet), it auto-detects the project type and runs a build/lint command:

 | Detection signal | Auto-command |
 |------------------|-------------|